·

 February 2021 – today

 San Diego State University Department of Biology, San Diego, California.
 Research experience, Volunteering. · Studying the mechanisms of acoustic reception in baleen whales.
-This work is needed in the field of ocean management and conservation to mitigate human noise impact on whales · Revealed the role of the gray whale mandibles in low frequency hearing.
-Research paper to be published in 2022 · The art collection which accompanies these studies has been used by colleagues in the field of whale acoustics for scientific outreach purposes.
+This work is needed in the field of ocean management and conservation, to mitigate human noise impact on whales. · Revealed the role of gray whale mandibles in low frequency hearing. · The accompanying art collection, created in conjunction with these studies, has been used by colleagues in the field of whale acoustics for scientific outreach purposes

 ·